{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 How does your CEO know that?
 When was the last time your buyer personas were updated?

-His answer, being the denier that he is, is of course “because I said so.”
+His answer, being the denier that he is, is, of course, “because I said so.”

 Your CEO is espousing what’s known as the HIPPO – the highest-paid person’s opinion.